 Jazz Po Polsku first came to Asia in 2014, when the Warsaw based Imagination Quartet band performed in three Chinese cities.
 The number of bands and concerts grew from year to year.
 Since then, as part of the project, Polish artists have presented their performances over two hundred times in seven Asian countries.
 In 2018, the bands of Grzegorz Karnas and Stanisław Słowiński appeared on the Asian continent, and Rafał Sarnecki led the workshops as part of the CEEC Summer Jazz Camp.

 The concerts are organised by the Plateaux Foundation as part of the Jazz Po Polsku – Live in China 2018.
-The project was financed from the funds of the Ministry of Culture and National Heritage, within the scope of the Multiannual Programme INDEPENDENT 2017-2021, as part of the Cultural Bridges subsidy programme of the Adam Mickiewicz Institute.
+The project was financed by the Polish Ministry of Culture and National Heritage within the framework of the 2017-2022 Multiannual Programme NIEPODLEGŁA, as part of the Cultural Bridges subsidy programme of the Adam Mickiewicz Institute.
 The performances are organised in cooperation with the Chinese Jazz Association (CJA) and supported by the Polish Institute – Culture Department of the Polish Embassy in Beijing, Consulates General of the Republic in Chengdu, Guangzhou and Shanghai.

 More information about Jazz Po Polsku: